 I love the word amoureuse.
-It conveys for me sensuality and beauty, fragrant night air and the arousing touch of lovers.
+It speaks to me of sensuality and beauty, of fragrant night air and the arousing touch of lovers.

 It's a word that also serves as the title for a song recorded in 1973 by Kiki Dee.
-It's a song that I happen to consider one of the most beautiful ever recorded.
+It's a song that I consider one of the most beautiful ever recorded.

 . . .
 Daylight comes as we both know it must.

 Soon my fantasies will turn to dust.